kontent-ai/delivery-sdk-php/README.md

 ## Using the DeliveryClient

 The `DeliveryClient` class is the main class of the SDK.
-Using this class, you can retrieve content from your Kontent projects.
+Using this class, you can retrieve content from your Kontent.ai projects.

 To create an instance of the class, you need to provide a [project ID](https://kontent.ai/learn/tutorials/develop-apps/get-content/get-content-items#a-1-find-your-project-id).